How To Know If You Have A Deviated Septum

 How to Know if You Have A Deviated Septum

-There are six main symptoms associated with a deviated septum, all of which have varying degrees of severity that usually correlates with the degree of deviation from a normal septum.
+There are six main symptoms associated with a deviated septum, all of which have varying degrees of severity that usually correlate with the degree of deviation from a normal septum.
 You may have a deviated septum if you have:

 1. Difficulty breathing heavily, or experiencing constant blockages on one or both sides of the nose